vesoft-inc/nebula-java/README.md

-#NebulaGraph Java SDK for NebulaGraph 5.0
+# NebulaGraph Java SDK for NebulaGraph 5

 NebulaGraph Java SDK is a Java client for developers to connect their projects to Nebula Graph.